GabrielPy28/PyDetecting/README.md

 ```

 > [!NOTE]
-> If everything is working correctly, the console printed:
+> If everything is working correctly, the console will print:
 > ```
 > -------------------- Printed Results --------------------
 > ['Fraud']